1997–98 Ýokary Liga

-The 1997–98 Turkmenistan Higher League (Ýokary Liga) season was the sixth season of Turkmenistan's professional football league.
-Eight teams competed in 1997.
+1997–98 Ýokary Liga season was the 6th edition of the top tier professional Yokary Liga football annual competition in Turkmenistan administered by the Football Federation of Turkmenistan.
+Eight teams contested.

 Köpetdag Aşgabat won the championship with 4 matches to spare, having a 16-point lead over Nisa Aşgabat.

 Results

 Note: The final results are unavailable for this season; the table below may be missing data.